DeBortoliWines/openerp-java-api/README.md

 The project is realeased under the Apache V2 license starting from version 1.5.
 Earlier versions are dual licenced and developers can choose between LGPL3 (original license) and Apache V2.

+# Dependencies

+This project depends on the XMLRPC library by Apache: http://ws.apache.org/xmlrpc

+Download the latest version from apache and extract the tar.

+The required jar files are:
+xmlrpc-client-3.1.3.jar
+xmlrpc-common-3.1.3.jar
+ws-commons-util-1.0.2.jar

+Add those jar files to your classpath and you should be ok.

+# Examples

+## Context manipulation
+			Map inputMap = new java.util.HashMap();
+			inputMap.put("active_id", move_id.toString());
+			openERPSession.getContext().putAll(inputMap);